Primary Advisor/Dissertation Chair

 Multicultural Education, Social Justice, Special Education, Disproportionality

 Geske, John Palen, "Educator Perceptions of the Disproportionate Experience of African Americans in Special Education" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4203.